https://www.deakin.edu.au/__data/assets/image/0006/2870691/9992_950x475_Woman-Working-Assisted-Reproduction-Lab.jpg

 Complex health problems require multi-strategy, multi-target interventions.
 With the help of super computers, sophisticated mathematical formulae and probability theory, options for treatment are refined to identify the most effective treatment for individuals.

-The Deakin researchers have begun a three-year trial using this approach in a project that seeks to optimise treatment for people experiencing psychological distress.
-Around 1000 Deakin University students are expected to participate – trialling the effectiveness of four different interventions (and in various combinations) and providing on-line feedback that will allow researchers to identify the most effective interventions (or treatments) for individuals.
+Deakin researchers are already putting adaptive experimental design into practice through a three-year trial aimed at optimising treatments for psychological distress.
+Around 1000 Deakin University students are expected to participate – trialling the effectiveness of four different interventions (and in various combinations) and providing online feedback that will allow researchers to identify the most effective interventions (or treatments) for individuals.

 The findings will allow more personalised treatments for individuals experiencing psychological distress in the future.

-The concept of ‘adaptive experimental design’ was developed by ARC Laureate Fellow Alfred Deakin Professor Svetha Venkatesh and her team at Deakin’s Applied Artificial Intelligence Institute.
+The concept of ‘adaptive experimental design’ was developed by ARC Laureate Fellow Deakin Distinguished Professor Svetha Venkatesh and her team at Deakin’s Applied Artificial Intelligence Institute (A2I2).

 Led by Deakin’s world-leading artificial intelligence experts, this research has huge potential to accelerate the time it takes new drugs and treatments to reach the public.
 Instead of taking years to complete a clinical trial, pharmaceutical companies and other treatment providers could achieve the same results in months with adaptive experimental design.
 This would result in major cost savings and better treatments reaching the public sooner.